lloda/guile-newra/README.md

 ## Transition guide

 Originally I wanted `newra` to be a drop-in replacement for the old array system, reusing the same function names and all.
 Now I think it's better to have a parallel system where some of the flaws of old system can be cleaned up.
-Still it's important that programs using the old system can be easily ported to the new one.
+Still it's important that programs can be easily ported to the new system.

 With that in mind, here is what you'd have to change.
 Note that the `ra-` names are not final, and neither is the `#%` read syntax.
 I'm not sure yet how the old array syntax will be absorbed — maybe old array objects will be converted transparently for a while.
 Some of these are bugs that will eventually be fixed.